 - Faculty with Special Appointments

-If the department wants to include any faculty member with a special appointment (i.e., any appointment other than tenured or tenure-track), the Provost’s Office needs to be notified in advance and a rationale provided.
+If the department wants to include any faculty member with a special appointment (i.e., any full-time appointment other than tenured or tenure-track), the Provost’s Office needs to be notified in advance and a rationale provided.

 The Search Committee